Monitoring and evaluation: Evaluation

-The M&E is separated into two distinguished categories: evaluation and monitoring.
-An evaluation is a systematic and objective examination concerning the relevance, effectiveness, efficiency, impact and sustainabilities of activities in the light of specified objectives.
+An evaluation is a systematic and objective examination concerning the relevance, effectiveness, efficiency, impact and sustainability of activities in the light of specified objectives.
 The idea in evaluating projects is to isolate errors in order to avoid repeating them and to underline and promote the successful mechanisms for current and future projects.

 An important goal of evaluation is to provide recommendations and lessons to the project managers and implementation teams that have worked on the projects and for the ones that will implement and work on similar projects.

 Evaluations are also indirectly a means to report to the donor about the activities implemented.
 It is a means to verify that the donated funds are being well managed and transparently spent.
 The evaluators are supposed to check and analyze the budget lines and to report the findings in their work.

 Monitoring and Evaluation is also useful in the Facilities [Hospitals], it enables the donors such as WHO and UNICEF to know whether the funds provided are well utilized in purchasing drugs and also equipment in the Hospitals.